Graduate Advising FAQs

 Graduate degree-seeking students who wish to enroll in graduate coursework at another regionally accredited college or university for transfer to St. Edward’s University must obtain pre-approval from the business school dean (certain criteria must be met in order to obtain approval — speak with your business school graduate advisor for more information).
 After the course has been completed with a grade of B or better and St. Edward’s University has received an official transcript, the credit will be transferred to meet the university’s degree requirements.

-In order to reapply to a business school graduate program that you were previously admitted to, you must fill out a new application.
+To reapply to a business school graduate program to which you were previously admitted, you must fill out a new application.
 We keep your transcripts on file, so you will not need to resubmit them.
 However, you will be required to complete a new essay explaining your absence and why you wish to return.
 If you have attended any educational institutions since your last attendance at St. Edward’s University, you will need to submit official transcripts from those institutions.
 Please contact Graduate Admission for information on applying for readmission.

 Students wishing to apply to a new degree program (i.e. admitted to the MBA program but would like to switch to another business school graduate degree) need to submit the Transfer of Graduate Program Form (this form is only used in The Bill Munday School of Business).
 Your essay should explain why you wish to change degree programs.
 Please contact the business school graduate advisor for additional information on switching graduate programs.